prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 </html>
 ````

+Preview this page in a browser and note its look and feel.

-You'll note this looks messier than the original version.
+In terms of the actual HTML file content, you'll note it looks messier than the original version.
 The styles are mixed-in with the structure, and neither is easy to distinguish from the other at a glance.

 You'll also note repetition of declarations (e.g. "display: inline;" declared on multiple `li` elements, and "font-family: monospace;" applied to multiple `p` elements).